 - 1. That colleges which are concerned with the means, the decisions and laws that achieve organizational justice to its employees can achieve the highest job performance. - 2.
-Most of the respondents to the questions were males aged between 45-55 with a Master's degree by the length of service of 10 20 years, showing that the cultural and scientific level of the college staff demonstrates that it belongs to the highly educated class. - 3.
-It turned out that the direction of the sample answers within the axis of the organizational justice is toward (approve), meaning that the sample confirmed the presence of organizational justice exercised by the deanships in the discussed colleges. - 4.
+Most of the respondents to the questions were males aged between 45-55 with a Master's degree by the length of service of 10 20 years this indicates the cultural and scientific level that the college staff is having as an educated class. - 3.
+It turned out that the direction of the sample answers within the axis of the organizational justice is toward (approve) this means the sample agreed to the presence of organizational justice exercised by the deanships in the discussed colleges. - 4.
 The interactive justice dimension is the best within this axis of organizational justice and this indicates that the Deanships pay a well attention to interactive justice. - 5.
 There is a moral correlation between the corrective justice and job performance this means that Deanships if it want to achieve a high level of organizational justice should be interested in corrective justice. - 6.
 There is no moral link between (interactive, procedural, and distributional impacts) justice and job performance. - 7.
 It turned out that there is a direct link between the positive organizational justice and job performance. - 8.
-It turned out that there is an impact of organizational justice on job performance and this means that justice played an important role in upgrading the level of organizational performance to the workers.
+It turned out that there is an impact of organizational justice on job performance this means that justice played an important role in upgrading the level of organizational performance to the workers.